 Whether your training room is small or large, the proper layout of furniture can make all the difference when it comes to the productivity of everyone using the space.
 The training room layout you choose for your business should largely depend on how many people you need to accommodate and what style of learning will be taking place.

-Remember, the seating arrangement that you choose should make it easy for everyone in the room to clearly see and hear the instructor, and it should allow for easy open discussion between individuals and the instructor as well.
-Be sure to also ensure that everyone in the room is able to leave his or her seat at any given moment without disturbing the rest of the class.
-Make sure that furniture is spaced out enough so that the individual and his or her chair will not be touching any furniture or people around them; however, seat individuals close enough together so that they feel a sense of togetherness so that they may all feel comfortable asking questions of their neighbors.
+Remember, the seating arrangement you choose should make it easy for everyone in the room to clearly see and hear the instructor, and it should allow for easy open discussion between individuals and the instructor.
+Ensure that everyone in the room can leave their seat at any time without disturbing the rest of the class.
+Make sure that furniture is spaced out enough so that the individual and his or her chair will not be touching any furniture or people around them.
+However, seat individuals close enough together so that they feel a sense of togetherness so that they may all feel comfortable asking questions of their neighbors.

 Of course, if your training room uses a mixture of lectures and group discussions, you can still get the best of both worlds.
-At National Business Furniture, we offer a huge selection of mobile and modular training room tables and chairs that make rearranging your space in either of these configurations a breeze!
-Nesting furniture is even easier to work with, since it allows you to move multiple tables and chairs together at one time.
+Mobile and modular training room chairs and tables make rearranging your space in either of these configurations a breeze!
+Nesting furniture is even easier to work with since it allows you to move multiple tables and chairs together at one time.

 If you need help determining the best solution for your space, take advantage of our free design services, which include detailed line drawings such as the following so that you can expertly plan out your space.